NextjsE-Commerce/E-Commerce_Backend/README.md

 # Run the Application

-# .env and databasw will be send in telegram
+# .env and database are send withen telegram

 ## git clone https://github.com/NextjsE-Commerce/E-Commerce_Backend

 ## php artisan serve

+## for any issue contact me on 0970951608